vscode-icons/vscode-icons/README.md

 ---

 ## State of the extension
+With the release of **7.10.0**, we improved the way the extension is handling your manually changes to a `presets` or `associations` configuration.
+By default, every time you change any of the aforementioned configurations, you will be presented with the message to `Restart` the editor, for the changes to take effect.
+Of course, you can always disable this behavior.
+See the [Configuration](https://github.com/vscode-icons/vscode-icons#configuration) section for more details.

 As from **release 7.7.0**, the `project detection` feature has become smarter and is totally unobtrusive.
 If you have it disabled, because you found it annoying for any reason, **we urge you to re-enable it** and check out its new functionality.

 We're talking about a major improvement over this feature.
 It will help you to enable and disable your `Angular` icons whenever you switch different projects without messing around with your workspace settings.
 Forget about having to deal with your source control every time the workspace setting was changed. [@JimiC](https://github.com/JimiC) has done a really good work and we're pretty sure that you're going to love it!
 As usual, any feedback will be more than welcome. ;)

 We support ***localization*** of the extension, too!
 We intend to expand the supported languages as the `Visual Studio Code` adds them.
-Take a look at the [translation's section](https://github.com/vscode-icons/vscode-icons#contributing-with-translations) if you want to know more or contribute.
+Take a look at the [translation's](https://github.com/vscode-icons/vscode-icons#contributing-with-translations) section if you want to know more or contribute.

 We also keep supporting the ability for users to customize the icons without having to inject anything into the `Visual Studio Code`'s code.